RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 This plan is very easy to implement but factoring is not especially easy.

-For ongoing experiments see 'dev/fvm/c/qmisc.s'.
+For ongoing experiments see 'dev/fvm/c/qmisc.c' and 'dev/fvm/x86/qmisc.s'.

 This is now the front-runner for FVM 2.0.